mr-saging/oms_third/readme.rst

 Acknowledgement
 ***************

 The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.

+Owner's note:
+Before Using:

+1. Please install "Composer" because the "vendor" folder will not be added here as it contains 2000+ files.
+2. Use the xampp 2015 version (https://drive.google.com/file/d/1Hnh3rHqPskDhOGK_slJ4Zaf9sYQsSiGW/view?usp=sharing)